Gone Girl (film): Plot

-On their fifth wedding anniversary, writing professor Nick Dunne returns home to find his wife, Amy, missing.
-Her disappearance receives press coverage, as Amy was the inspiration for her parents' popular Amazing Amy children's books.
-Detective Rhonda Boney finds poorly concealed evidence of a struggle in the house.
-The media suspect Nick due to his apathy towards Amy's disappearance.
+On their fifth wedding anniversary, writing teacher Nick Dunne returns home to find his wife Amy missing.
+Amy's fame as the inspiration for her parents' successful Amazing Amy children's books ensures widespread press coverage.
+The media finds Nick's apathy towards the disappearance suspicious.

-In the past, Amy revealed to Nick that Amazing Amy was a perfected version made up of the real Amy's failures.
-Their marriage disintegrated over time; both lost their jobs in the recession and moved from New York City to Nick's hometown of North Carthage, Missouri, to support his dying mother.
-Nick became distant with Amy, and began having an affair with Andie, one of his students, while Amy became resentful towards Nick for making her move to Missouri.
+Flashbacks in the form of diary entries show a complex reality and a deteriorating marriage.
+Amazing Amy was an idealized completion of the real Amy's failures.
+Both Nick and Amy lost their jobs in the recession and moved from New York to Nick's hometown of North Carthage, Missouri, to support his dying mother.
+Nick grew distant from Amy and began an affair with Andie, one of his students, while Amy became resentful towards Nick for uprooting her.

-Forensic analysis of the house uncovers cleaned bloodstains, indicating a murder.
-Boney discovers evidence of financial issues, spousal disputes, and Amy's recent acquisition of a gun.
-Medical reports indicate that Amy was pregnant, which Nick denies knowledge of.
+Detective Rhonda Boney and the forensic team find poorly concealed evidence of a struggle and profuse blood loss in the house.
+Boney learns of financial issues, spousal disputes, and Amy's recent attempt to buy a gun.
+Medical reports indicate Amy was pregnant, which Nick denies knowledge of.

-Nick explains that every year on their anniversary, Amy had set up elaborate treasure hunts, which he often failed to solve.
-This year, Amy seems to have placed each clue in places where Nick has had sex with Andie, indicating to Nick and the audience that Amy was aware of his affair.
-On top of the clues, Nick discovers thousands of dollars of items purchased with his credit card hidden in his twin sister Margo's woodshed.
-Led by Amy's clues, authorities finally find a half-burnt diary that documents Amy's growing dread of Nick and ends with a genuine fear that Nick will kill her.
+On every wedding anniversary, Amy had set up elaborate treasure hunts for Nick.
+This year's clues appear in places where Nick had sex with Andie, thus revealing Amy's knowledge of his affair.
+Nick discovers thousands of dollars of items purchased with his credit card without his knowledge and hidden in his twin sister Margo's woodshed.
+Amy's clues lead authorities to a half-burned diary documenting her growing dread of Nick and ending with a genuine fear that he will kill her.

-Amy drives to a campground in the Ozarks.
-It is revealed that upon discovering Nick's affair, Amy conceived an elaborate plan to frame him for her murder.
-She misrepresented their relationship in the diary, creating over 300 entries that reinforce her narrative.
-While he is distracted, she gets Nick to sign off on upping her life insurance and secretly racks up thousands of dollars of credit card debt under his name (the items in the shed).
-Unbeknownst to Nick, she had befriended one of the next-door neighbors to tell her stories about Nick's temper and stole her urine to manipulate pregnancy results, knowing this would create a sympathetic image for the news coverage of her disappearance.
-She then placed supporting evidence of Nick's guilt in the clue spots for the "treasure hunt", counting on the police to find them.
-On the morning of her disappearance, Amy drained and splattered her own blood across the kitchen, and cleaned it haphazardly.
-She assumed that Nick would be charged with her murder, and planned to drown herself after he was taken into custody so that he would undoubtedly receive the death penalty.
+It is revealed that Amy is alive and hiding in a campground in the Ozarks.
+After discovering Nick's affair, Amy conceived an elaborate plan to frame him for her murder.
+She had him ramp up her life insurance and secretly used his credit card to buy the woodshed items.
+She befriended a pregnant neighbor, told her stories about Nick's temper, and stole her urine to fake a pregnancy, thus eliciting media sympathy after her disappearance.
+She wrote a diary with increasingly fabricated entries and placed incriminating evidence in the treasure-hunt spots for the police to find.
+On the morning of her disappearance, Amy drained and splattered her own blood across the kitchen and then cleaned it haphazardly.
+Her original plan was to drown herself after Nick's arrest and have her body found to ensure his death sentence.